 - The response time of this module is 0.12 to 10s.

-- When it used to find temperature voltage induces between the electrons of thermocouples which are of different materials.
+- When it is used to find temperature voltage is induced between the electrons of thermocouples which are of different materials.

-- The material used for the construction of thermocouple are Copper, iron, Constantan, Chromel, Alloys of metals like Chrome, etc
+- The materials used for the construction of thermocouples are Copper, iron, Constantan, Chromel, Alloys of metals like Chrome, etc

-- It provides high accuracy than the thermistor.
+- It provides higher accuracy than the thermistor.

-- In instruments like ovens, refrigerators, fire alarm it uses.
+- In instruments like ovens, refrigerators, fire alarms it uses.

-- Its common applications are temperature regulation, temperature calculation, temperature compensation.
+- Its common applications are temperature regulation, temperature calculation, and temperature compensation.

 - The characteristic curve of a thermocouple is non-linear in case of a negative temperature coefficient.